Trilarion/opensourcegames/entries/gdash.md

 - Code language: C++
 - Code license: MIT

-A Boulder Dash clone which is as close to the original as possible.
+As close to the original as possible.

 ## Building